 All those morning joes in to go cups can add up.
 Those one-use cups are so 2010.
-A reusable mug looks better, works better, and saves money.
 Replace your one-time use cup habit with a stylish and sustainable reusable bottle or mug.
 You will save money and our planet's precious natural resources.

 You know the three R's (Reduce, Reuse and Recycle).
 But do you know how powerful they can be?
 The average New Yorker throws out nearly 4.5 pounds of waste each year.
 If we can remember our Rs, we can lower that number and stop overcrowding our landfills.

-I love re-usable bags: they look great, don't rip and you can carry lots of stuff.
-I keep a box of them near my front door so I don't forget to bring one to the store.
+Reusable bags look great, don't rip, and carry lots of stuff.
+Keep a box of them near your front door so you remember to take them to the store.
 It's surprisingly convenient!